hackclub/hackclub/workshops/pico-8/README.md

 end
 ```

-Now try to add a variable that stores the highscore and display that as well.
+Now try to add a variable that stores the high score and display that as well.
 Here is one solution:

 ```lua
 highscore = 0